-The Octave of Prayer for Christian Unity has begun, and this gives us a good opportunity not only to pray, but to reflect on what we mean by seeking unity.
-What is the kind of unity we desire? and how do move toward it from our present "position?"
+The Octave of Prayer for Christian Unity begins with the Feast of the Confession of St. Peter (January 18), and this gives us a good opportunity not only to pray, but to reflect on what we mean by seeking unity.
+What is the kind of unity we desire? and how do move toward it from our present position of disunity?

-The feast beginning this week of prayers is the Confession of St. Peter the Apostle.
-On this day, we celebrate the moment when Peter put into a brief statement the essence of the Church’s message about Jesus: He is the Messiah, the Christ.
-It is this Confession the One Church, and not the myriad institutional confessions asserted and fought over by the fragmented “churches” of Christianity, that contains the real power of God.
+The feast beginning celebrates the moment when Peter put into a brief statement the essence of the Church’s message about Jesus: He is the Messiah, the Christ.
+It is this Confession the One Church, and not the myriad "confessions" asserted and fought over by the fragmented “churches” of Christianity that contains the real power of God.

-Yet, as we go through this week of prayer, will we not arrive at its end coming to the same tired, necessarily dead-end conclusions?
-How hard it is to avoid the old formulae: “We need to merge on an institutional level,” or “until we can agree on a shared statement…” or “it is when we recognize each other’s ministries / sacraments / claims / grievances, &c. that we will be able to unite…" or "until you can accept this position...."
-Given the starting place, St Peter’s powerful confession of Jesus as Messiah, what happens?
-Why must we emerge from each exercise of prayer for unity disunited and suspicious?
+Yet, by week's end, won't we arrive to find the same tired and necessarily dead-end conclusions with which we started?
+How hard it is to avoid the old formulae: “We need to merge on an institutional level,” or “until we can agree on a shared statement…” or “it is when we recognize each other’s ministries / sacraments / claims / grievances that we will be able to unite…" or "until you can accept this position...."
+How are these and most other statements about Christian unity connected to St Peter’s powerful confession of Jesus as Messiah?

-Part of the answer to my above question may be found in two verses from the Psalm appointed at evening prayer on today’s Feast.
+Part of the answer to my question may be found in two verses from the Psalm appointed at evening prayer on the Feast of St. Peter's Confessino.
 Verses eight and nine in Psalm 118 counsel against putting trust in flesh and in rulers.
 This discomfort with erroneous trusting is essential not only for our ascetic life as we battle temptations from outside the Faith, but for any interior progress to be made in unity as well.

-Over the years I have been ordained, I have witnessed the gradual decline of the Ecumenical Movement into a new acceptance of a ghettoized Christianity: Liberals hanging out with liberals, conservatives with conservatives, and anyone who doesn’t like this arrangement learning they best shut up if they want to keep going along in their little bailiwick.
+Since ordination I have witnessed the gradual decline of the Ecumenical Movement into a new acceptance of a ghettoized Christianity: liberals hanging out with liberals, conservatives with conservatives, and anyone who doesn’t like this arrangement learning they best shut up if they want to keep going along in their little bailiwick.
 Unity, where it is spoken of at all, seems confined to ideological and institutional safe-zones.

 Meanwhile, the natural curiosity of one kind of Christian about the experience of other Christians is squelched in order to preserve various kinds of political or moral purity, salted with all sorts of "non-fraterization with the enemy" legalisms and customs.
-We seem to be in a very complacent state of affairs.
-Recent scandals in the Episcopal Church in Maryland only add concern that our "brand" of being Christian is covering up a great spiritual vacuum even as we often rather patronizingly pronounce our more "evolved" state of mind on one thing or another.
+Mostly, people tend to color inside the lines given them, rather than taking the risk St. Peter did to speak the truth simply, daringly, and with humility.

 The Prayer for the Unity of the Church in the Prayer Book, in an exercise of some courage, prays to God that we are in “great dangers” through our unhappy divisions.
+It does not accept the present situation as normal.
 It tells us who pray it that we really should be in a state of anxiety and discomfort with Christianity-as-it-is.
-We cannot trust in our sense of "evolution," our entitlement derived from socio-economic smugness.
+We cannot trust in our sense of "evolution," our entitlement derived from socio-economic or doctrinal smugness.
 The verses from Psalm 118 give us a clear means of identifying some of the idolatry that tempts us, like Israel in the desert, to go after other gods, seeking their strength rather than the promised power of our God.
-Putting our faith so much in institutions, -isms, and identity-politics has become our modern day equivalent.
+Putting our faith so much in institutions, -isms, and identity politics has become our modern day equivalent.
 We are trusting too much in the wrong things.
 More than folly, it is blasphemy.

 As we make our way through the trackless waste of disunion, being bitten by fiery serpents of culture wars, secularism, and institutional decline, it may be time to look again to the Brazen Serpent on the cross-staff: the person of Christ who could inspire St. Peter to blurt out what he knew to be true while the others hemmed and hawed.
-This was once the way forward for a deluded and self-destructive people...it is for us today, as well.
+This is always the way forward, always the path back to unity with God and (thus) each other.

-For me, this week of prayer for Christian Unity is not about achieving some sort of institutional unity.
-In fact, I really don't want that kind of unity.
-It is probably the least interesting unity to me, as it almost inevitably means all sorts of fudges and fakes in order to paper over the reality of human hearts and experiences.
-The Episcopal-Lutheran agreements have largely resulted in a pseudo-harmony, a non-incarnational and disembodied rejection of the differences in favor of an economic and top-of-the-pyramid smile-fest.
-Frankly, I'm looking for something more.
+For me, this week of prayer for Christian Unity is not about achieving some sort of bland "institutional" unity.
+In fact, I really don't want that kind of unity much at all.
+It is probably the least interesting unity to me as it almost inevitably means all sorts of fudges and fakes in order to paper over the reality of human hearts and experiences.

 This year, my prayer and labor on the subject of unity is to move beyond trusting in the very tools and techniques that keep us divided.
-I am praying for openness to listening—listening while grounded in my own experience of a rich tradition and its validity—but listening for Peter’s Confession wherever it is being made, especially if in my own tradition that Confession at times is almost subsumed in the triumphalist rhetoric of institutional evolution towards utter irrelevance.
+I am praying for openness to listening—listening while grounded in my own experience of a rich tradition and its vitality—but listening for Peter’s Confession wherever it is being made.

 Prayer for the Unity of the Church